All Creatures Great and Small (Updates on Seasons 4 and 5) š„š„š„š„

 So, I will enjoy season 4 as though it is a new entity, trying to erase the wonderful tales I have read over and over again.
 I will not be offended about melodrama that is completely fabricated, such as the brucellosis scare to a newly pregnant Helen.

+Or the omission of the best part of the final conversation between James and Siegfried before James goes off the pilot training.
 It has to do with a supposed bookkeeping error where Siegfried writes a Ā£50 check to James (Ā£50 in 1940 is equivalent in purchasing power to about Ā£3,507.76 or $2, 780 today), saying that is what he owes his new partner.
 Only in later years does James realize that was a made-up story to disguise the stoic Siegfriedās loving act of charity.

 You canāt help but fall in love with this 2020 British adaptation of James Herriotās first unsteady steps as a young veterinarian in the Yorkshire Dales (hills for us Yanks).
 Itās Midsomer without the murders, plus an enchanting assortment of lovable and eccentric characters, humans and animals alike.